8EXPERT TIPS FOR DESIGNING A DEDICATED SHOWER FOR YOUR DOG

 - Don’t give up style for function

 If you have a more modern aesthetic, a sleek pet shower with easy-to-clean stainless stairs might be the perfect way to pamper your pooch.
-Whatever your style, there’s the picture-perfect pet shower for you.
+Whatever your style, there’s a picture-perfect pet shower for you.

 - Easy to walk-in shower